NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 auto opt_egy = result.at<double>("Energy");
 ```

-Glossing over the details of how to optimize, the implementation of our app may
+Glossing over the details of how to optimize, the implementation of our module may
 look something like:

 ```.cpp